 When I went to China in August, I made it a point to visit as many places as I can outside of the major cities like Beijing and Shanghai.
-Xitang is a water town about an hour away from Shanghai, it became very famous because Mission Impossible III was filmed there!
-It’s also one of the more popular towns to visit due to its beautiful scenery, amazing food, vibrant nightlife, and its close proximity to Shanghai.
-Although Xitang is still very popular among Chinese local tourists, I did not see many foreigners when I was there.
-I don’t know if it’s because there isn’t enough information on this place, but I think this is definitely worth an overnight day trip if you are already in Shanghai.
+Xitang ancient town is a water town about an hour away from Shanghai, it became very famous because Xitang was in Mission Impossible III when Tom Cruise came to Xitang to rescue his wife.
+Xitang is also one of the more popular towns to visit in China due to its beautiful scenery, amazing food, vibrant nightlife, and its close proximity to Shanghai.
+Although Xitang water town is still very popular among Chinese local tourists, I did not see many foreigners when I was there.
+I don’t know if it’s because there isn’t enough information on this place, but I think this is definitely worth an overnight day trip to Xitang if you are already in Shanghai.

 What Is A Water Town?

 If you have been to Venice then you know what a water town is!
 These towns are ancient and built on complex canal system.
 Due to geographical reasons, the Suzhou, Hangzhou and Shanghai area have numerous water towns and therefore are called Venice of the East.
 Unfortunately they have all become extremely touristy and are not as authentic as one would like to see.
-But even with all the tourists and crowds, they are still cool to visit especially if you are not from China.
+But even with all the tourists and crowds, these Chinese water towns are still cool to visit especially if you are not from China.
+Xitang is one of these water towns near Shanghai.
+It’s one of the more famous ones due to its proximity to Shanghai as well as having been featured in the Hollywood film Mission Impossible III.

-Xitang is open all year round, but is the most popular in the spring because of flowers booming and the cooler weather.
-In the summer it’s scorching hot with high of 40C (104F).
+Xitang ancient town is open all year round, but the most popular time to visit Xitang is in the spring because of flowers booming and the cooler weather.
+In the summer Xitang is scorching hot with high of 40C (104F).
 It occasionally snows in the winter, which is a sight not to be missed.

-Night time is actually the best time to walk around Xitang because of all the lights and lanterns.
+Night time is actually the best time to walk around Xitang because of all the lights and lanterns as well as cooler temperatures and fewer tourists (compare to the day).
 If time allows, it’s best to spend one night in Xitang and stay in a room on the water.
 Due to its proximity to some of the major cities, this town gets really crowded on the weekends and during Chinese national holidays.
-So if you are planning to visit during the weekend, make sure to book bus tickets and hotel rooms early to avoid disappointments.
+So if you are planning to visit Xitang during the weekend, make sure to book bus tickets and hotel rooms early to avoid disappointments.

-How To Get To Xitang From Shanghai, Hangzhou and Suzhou
+How To Get To Xitang Ancient Town From Shanghai, Hangzhou and Suzhou

-By Bus: This is perhaps the best and easiest option to get to Xitang from major cities like Shanghai, Hangzhou and Suzhou.
+Getting to Xitang By Bus: Bus is perhaps the best and easiest option to get to Xitang from major cities like Shanghai, Hangzhou and Suzhou.
 There are direct buses to Xitang departing from various bus stations.
+See below for the bus schedule from Shanghai, Hanzhou and Suzhou to Xitang ancient town:

 - Shanghai Long-Distance Passenger Transport South Station (长途客运南站): Accessible by Subway line 1 & 3.
 You can buy the tickets when arriving at the station, but it’s probably better to buy it online beforehand from www.etripchina.com.
 The departure time from Shanghai South Bus Station are: 6:45, 7:13, 7:43, 7:57, 8:17, 8:47, 9:27, 9:55, 10:27, 10:57, 11:23, 11:57, 12:23, 12:43, 13:43, 14:07, 15:09, 16:19.
 The bus ticket price is around 36 RMB one way and they will assign you a seat number on the bus.
 The ride takes around 1 hour.
 When you arrive in Xitang, the bus station is about 10 minute walk from one of the entrances into the historical center.
 Or you can have your hotel pick you up from the bus station.